MARINE BIOLOGY course

 The next 2 days will be spent with marine biologists who work for an organisation that is heavily involved with marine conservation in their area.
 You could take part in activities such as a shark cage dive, shark tagging on a research boat or from shore, a snorkelling survey or a dissection, an estuary survey or other relevant conservation-based activities.
 Apart from these activities you will also be receiving lectures from the biologists.
 (Please note these activities are dependent on weather, tides and availability).

-In the morning you will be visiting a world class African penguin and seabird sanctuary.
+In the morning you will be visiting a world-class African penguin and seabird sanctuary.
 Here you will be given a tour of the centre and given a talk by one of the conservationists about the endangered African penguin and other sea birds that they have under their care.
 You will assist in the morning routine at the centre and watch the penguin feeding.
-In the afternoon you will once again be spending your time with the marine biologists.
+In the afternoon you will head to sea with the marine biologists on a marine Big 5 boat trip to look for whales, dolphins, sharks, seals, and penguins!

 GARDEN ROUTE DRIVE & SWIM WITH SEALS